xsf/xmpp.org/content/blog/newsletter/2026-01-05-newsletter.md

 title: The XMPP Newsletter December 2025
 date: 2026-01-05
 categories: ['Newsletter']
 summary: "In this issue: Pack your bags and get ready for the XMPP Summit 28, take part on any or all of the 3 XMPP events on Fosdem 26 and the other 2 on the RHL26.
 Learn about Monal IM internals.
 Last JMP newsletter of the year.
-Update your clients with Cheogram, Conversations, Gajim, Monal and Monocles.
+Update your clients with Cheogram, Conversations, Gajim, Kaidan, Monal, Monocles and Quicksy!
 Update your servers: MoongooseIM 6.0.5, Openfire 5.0.3. and Snikket Server - December 2025.
 XEP’s news - a proposed XEP, two updated, two new ones, a stable XEP and a last call!"
 ---

 {{< figure src="/images/newsletter/xmpp_newsletter_banner.jpg" caption="XMPP Newsletter Banner" >}}